 We seek to foster positive working relationships between our developments and the pipeline of young talent being nurtured by local schools and colleges who share our ambitions.
-Currently we have an agreed Vision Statement with Bicester Technology Studio, and are always seeking new opportunities for collaborative working.
+Currently we have an agreed Vision Statement with Bicester Technology Studio and North Warwickshire & South Leicestershire College, and are always seeking new opportunities for collaborative working.

 Flexibility is key, and specific commitments can be tailored to the needs of all parties.
 Typically, our shared visions involve:

 We have agreed an educational and work experience partnership with Bicester Technology Studio, which specialises in providing students aged 14-18 with opportunities for vocational training in engineering and business, with a focus on the logistics sector, alongside mainstream academic study.

 Collaborative initiatives include giving students tours of the symmetry park site at various stages of construction and providing them with specialist presentations to aid their studies.
 After completion, Tritax Symmetry will encourage its suppliers and occupiers of the site to partner with the school and provide apprenticeship opportunities.

 Speaking about the partnership, Richard Taylor, Principal of the Bicester Technology Studio, said:

 “A close working relationship with Tritax Symmetry is hugely beneficial to the school and with our vocational focus, we are always keen to forge new links with local employers.
 Opportunities for work experience and apprenticeships are immensely valuable to our students, providing the hands-on experience they need to get straight into work when they leave us.”